AGI Core Architecture

 Visual summary of agi_core modules

-Streamlit/CLI entry points call into agi_core before handing work to agi_env and agi_cluster.
+Web interface and CLI entry points call into agi_core helpers before handing environment resolution to agi_env and execution to agi_cluster.

 src/agilab/core/agi-core ships the following higher-level domains: